manly-man/moodle-destroyer-tools/README.md

 ### Your PC

-have python3 installed and the following additional python-libraries:
+linux machine with python3 installed and the following additional python-libraries:
 * configargparse
 * requests